- Company Information

 - Publicly disclosing our conflict minerals policy, RCOI implementation procedures, and SOR sourcing due diligence procedures.

-- Microchip engages "active" SOR encouraging timely completion of third-party responsible minerals sourcing audits.
+- Microchip engages SOR where necessary, encouraging participation with the RMI’s RMAP program or their timely completion of the RMI’s third-party responsible minerals sourcing audit.

 - Include a conflict minerals flow-down clause in new and renewed supplier contracts and purchase terms and conditions.